Copper/Gold Ratio

 What Is the Copper/Gold Ratio?

-The Copper/Gold Ratio divides the spot price of copper (per pound or per metric ton) by the spot price of gold (per troy ounce) to produce a dimensionless indicator of relative market preferences between the two metals.
-Copper is a highly cyclical industrial metal with demand driven by construction, manufacturing, and electronics — earning it the nickname Dr. Copper for its apparent ability to diagnose the global economy.
-Gold is the quintessential safe-haven asset whose price rises when growth fears and uncertainty dominate.
+The Copper/Gold Ratio divides the spot price of copper (typically quoted in USD per pound on COMEX or per metric ton on the LME) by the spot price of gold (USD per troy ounce) to produce a dimensionless indicator of relative market preferences between the two metals.
+Copper is the world's most cyclically sensitive base metal, its demand is tightly coupled to construction activity, infrastructure spending, manufacturing output, and consumer electronics, earning it the affectionate title Dr. Copper for its apparent ability to diagnose global economic health in real time.
+Gold, by contrast, is the quintessential safe-haven asset: it carries no yield, generates no cash flows, and rises primarily when investors fear growth deterioration, financial instability, or currency debasement.

-The ratio therefore functions as a risk appetite thermometer: when industrial growth prospects are strong, copper outperforms gold and the ratio rises; when recession fears or geopolitical stress dominate, gold outperforms and the ratio falls.
-Crucially, the ratio has shown a historically strong correlation with US 10-year Treasury yields and global PMI readings.
+The ratio therefore functions as a risk appetite thermometer embedded in commodity markets.
+When industrial growth prospects are strong and credit conditions are loose, copper outperforms gold and the ratio rises.
+When recession fears, geopolitical stress, or deflationary shocks dominate, gold outperforms and the ratio compresses.
+Crucially, decades of empirical observation have revealed that the ratio maintains a historically strong positive correlation with US 10-year Treasury yields, the world's most important benchmark borrowing cost, and with global PMI readings, making it one of the most watched cross-asset signals in macro trading.

 Why It Matters for Traders